MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 You can use member enumeration to get property values from all members of a collection.
-When you use the member access operator (`.`) with a member name on a collection object, such as an array, if the collection object does not have a member of that name, the items of the collection are enumerated and the look for that member.
+When you use the member access operator (`.`) with a member name on a collection object, such as an array, if the collection object does not have a member of that name, the items of the collection are enumerated and PowerShell looks for that member on each item.
 This applies to both property and method members.

 The following example creates two new files and stores the resulting objects in an array.
 The `$files` variable is an array.
 Since the array object does not